The development of deep-ocean anoxia in a comprehensive ocean phosphorus model: sec5 Conclusions

 In this article, we have systematically analysed the model of the phosphorus cycle in the ocean given by Slomp and Van Cappellen (2007).
 Through careful scaling of the Slomp model, we identified a large number of negligible steady-state fluxes.
 We also isolated distinct time scales associated with system equilibration.
 By exploiting these two factors, we were able to effectively decouple the subsystem of oxygen and reduced substances from the carbon-phosphorus cycle.

 While soluble reactive phosphorus acts as an (effectively static) input to the oxygen subsystem, the contribution of oxygen to the cycling of carbon and phosphorus can be safely ignored.
 In particular, this means that a range of nonlinear, non-smooth functions used to model redox dependence in the burial of sorbed P, particulate organic P and particulate organic carbon can be excised without affecting our qualitative findings.
-From a starting of point of eighteen nonlinear equations, we separately analysed a set of sixteen (approximately) linear equations which govern carbon and phosphorus transport and a pair of equations which explain the chemistry of the oxic deep ocean, the chemistry of the anoxic deep ocean and the nature of the transition between the two.
+From a starting point of eighteen nonlinear equations, we separately analysed a set of sixteen (approximately) linear equations which govern carbon and phosphorus dynamics and a pair of equations which explain the chemistry of the oxic deep ocean, the chemistry of the anoxic deep ocean and the nature of the transition between the two.

 Having partitioned the system into two parts, we can elucidate the nature of the transition between oxic and anoxic oceans.
 A small change in system parameters produces abrupt, almost discontinuous, switches in the equilibrium concentrations of oxygen and reduced substances.
-We link this sensitivity in the model to the functional form prescribed for microbial respiration.
+We link this sensitivity in the model to the functional form prescribed for the removal of reduced substances as solid phases and the functional form for microbial respiration.
 Allison and Martiny (2008) refer to this kind of microbial model as a ``black box'' with ``microorganisms buried within equation structure as kinetic constants and response functions''.
 Our analysis highlights the need to compare the predictions of such studies with those of models that explicitly incorporate microbial biomass, in order to enhance understanding of how anoxia occurs.